tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 # Security Considerations {#sec-considerations}

-The mechanisms in this document allow clients using a proxy to "upgrade" a configuration for an insecure proxy into a configuration for using TLS to communication to the proxy.
+The mechanisms in this document allow clients using a proxy to "upgrade" a configuration for a cleartext HTTP/1.1 or SOCKS proxy into a configuration that uses TLS to communication to the proxy.
 This upgrade can add protection to the proxied traffic so it is less observable by entities along the network path; however it does not prevent the proxy itself from observing the traffic being proxied.